The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 2018

-In the meantime, the company premises have expanded to 17.1 ha, 6 hectares of covered production and storage areas alone.
-The truck access has also been expanded again for the increased volume.
-The construction of a new, fully automatic strap discharge, which is unique in the world, shows again that there was no technological standstill in any year.
-Press lines or other mechanical systems were modernized every year and kept up to date.
+The company premises have now expanded to 17.1 hectares, of which 6 hectares are dedicated to covered production and storage areas.
+The truck access road has also been widened again to accommodate the increased volume.
+The installation of a new, globally unique, fully automated strip unloading system demonstrates once more that there has never been a technological standstill.
+Every year, press lines and other machinery have been modernized and kept up to date.

-115 million clinker, Thin Brick and plaster per year
+115 million clinker bricks, thin brick and paving stones per year

 2020

-With the construction of a further tunnel stove for clinker and angle ribs production in 2020, the course for the next generation is set.
-Optimized burning processes reduce CO2 emissions and energy requirements, at the same time the third oven increases the availability of the products.
-In the middle of coronapandemic and against the background of uncertain sales options due to closed boundaries and restricted sales options, a courageous step.
-The loss of Russian gas deliveries in 2022 gives the impulse to enable the production of the clinker to be largely independent of fossil fuels.
-The planning for this begins.
+The construction of another tunnel kiln for clinker and corner brick production in 2020 paved the way for the next generation.
+Optimized firing processes reduce CO2 emissions and energy consumption, while the third kiln increases product availability.
+This was a bold step in the midst of the COVID-19 pandemic and against the backdrop of uncertain sales opportunities due to closed borders and limited distribution channels.
+The cessation of Russian gas supplies in 2022 provided the impetus to make clinker production largely independent of fossil fuels.
+Planning for this is now underway.

 Energy transition at Feldhaus